In This Article

 It's no secret that the job application process is a painful one.
 Between searching for open roles, updating your résumé, and sending your application into the virtual void, there are a lot of anxiety-inducing tasks to tackle.
-But writing a cover letter is arguably the hardest part of the whole ordeal.
+But writing a cover letter is perhaps one of the most difficult parts of the whole ordeal.

-If this all sounds daunting, don't stress—here's everything you need to know about career change cover letter, including two of the most common mistakes people make (and how to avoid them).
+If this all sounds daunting, don't stress—here's everything you need to know about the career change cover letter, including two of the most common mistakes people make (and how to avoid them).

 How can you start vetting prospective career paths?
 "You want to be asking, 'One, would I like this job?
 And two, can I get this job?
 Would they consider someone with a background like mine?'" offers Keating.
 Once you've identified a new path and a job you're interested in, you're ready to start typing up that cover letter.